rricharz/Tek4010/README.md

 # Tektronix 4010 and 4014 Storage Tube Terminal Emulator

 This is a [Tektronix 4010, 4013, 4014 and 4015](https://en.wikipedia.org/wiki/Tektronix_4010)
-terminal emulator for the Raspberry Pi and other Linux systems.
+terminal emulator for the Raspberry Pi, Linux and MacOS (Macintosh).
+A version for Windows is not available.

+All instructions can be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/Manual.pdf) in the main Tek4010 directory.
+The installation is described there, except for MacOS, see the macintosh.txt file in the repository.

 ![screen_shot](screendump.png?raw=true "tek4010 screendump")